 Developer Profile — 1/4

 As before, the majority of our partcipants are in their thirties or forties, meaning that the average developer on the Mac has quite some experience to draw on!

 Developer Profile — 2/4

-Our community is really all over the globe!
-People from more than 90 countries took part, from Canada to Costa Rica and from Singapore to Spain!
+Our community really spans the world!
+People from more than 90 countries took part, from India to Iceland and from Australia to Argentina!

 Developer Profile — 3/4

 Mac developers work in all sizes of teams, many of them at either extreme end of the scale.
 It's fascinating to see that almost half of our participants work either solo or in companies of 500+ people!